 If you have a cat obsessed with food, you’re probably all too used to hearing him beg for food constantly, especially anytime you go into the kitchen.
-But if your cat’s behavior is getting out of hand, you’ll need to step in and make some changes to discourage this begging.
+However, if your cat’s begging is getting out of hand, you’ll need to step in and make some changes to discourage this begging.
+Plus, some foods aren’t safe for cats to consume, anyway.
 Cats may beg for food because of boredom, habit, or hunger, so getting to the root of your cat’s behavior is essential when trying to change it.
 These tips can help you better understand how to get your cat to stop begging for food so mealtimes become much less stressful for you both.

 If your cat is always begging for food, it could indicate a health issue.
 Worms and intestinal parasites could be feeding off your cat and making him feel like he’s always hungry.
 Hyperthyroidism is a common health condition that can also make cats feel continuously hungry.
 Other health issues like cancer and diabetes can have a similar effect.